aqb47/CLSPICE/README.md

 ### Node voltage vector (v) and voltage source current vector (i)
 These are our unknowns. v is of dimension `n x 1` and i is of dimension `m x 1`, with `n` being non-reference nodes and `m` being voltage sources.

+I'd add details about the dependent sources stamping but this README is already really long.
+So that's pretty much it, I hoped you learnt something from this little learning exercise of a repo.